OpMonTeam/OpMon/CONTRIBUTING.md

 ### Adding new content
 You can also add content to the game!
 That can be OpMons, moves, items, even maps, characters… However, keep in mind that the content you submit have to be compatible with the current content.
-I’m especially thiking about maps, that have to be placed on the region map, so please, read [this thread about the map](https://github.com/OpMonTeam/OpMon/discussions/13) before putting hours of work into something that can be incompatible with the current taken decisions.
 To submit your content, you can directly create a pull request, or you can contact us on Discord.
 Note that we highly recommend you of submitting your content in [the review category of the forum](https://github.com/OpMonTeam/OpMon/discussions/categories/review-criticism) so it can be improved before adding it to the game.

+#### Adding Maps
+If you want to add maps, please read [this thread about the map](https://github.com/OpMonTeam/OpMon/discussions/13) before putting hours of work into something that can be incompatible with the taken directions.
+You can also check [the Projects tab](https://github.com/OpMonTeam/OpMon/projects?type=beta) to see what maps has to been created soon.
+If you want to create a map that is already planned in the region, please contact Cyrielle first so you can have a more precise description of its intended atmosphere.

+#### Contributing to the story
+The development of the story is lead by Cyrielle.
+The scenario is not finished yet, but will be posted in the forum when it’ll be advanced enough.
+You will then be able to give your (constructive) opinion about it and new ideas.
+The story is closed to contributions until then.